AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Related Work

 \subsection{Knowledge Distillation for LLMs}

 In the era of LLM, KD has been adapted to autoregressive models and categorized into off-policy and on-policy methods, inspired by reinforcement learning \cite{xu2024survey}.
 Off-policy KD uses either ground-truth sequences or teacher-generated logits for supervision \cite{kim2016sequence,sanh2019distilbert}.
 While this ensures high-quality training data, it often causes a mismatch between the student’s training distribution and inference-time behavior, leading to inconsistencies \cite{agarwal2024policy}.
 Conversely, on-policy KD trains the student using its own generated sequences, improving consistency and performance on some tasks.
 However, the student’s initially poor outputs limit sequence quality and thus KD effectiveness \cite{xuspeculative}.
 Prior attempts to combine off- and on-policy KD typically mix data at a coarse level \cite{lin2020autoregressive,agarwal2024policy}.
-The most related approach, SKD, employs speculative decoding guided by teacher supervision to enhance sequence quality \cite{xuspeculative}.
-However, its frequent switching between student and teacher models during generation can cause overfitting to the teacher and restrict performance improvements.
+Among the two most related approaches, SKD employs speculative decoding guided by teacher supervision to enhance sequence quality \cite{xuspeculative}.
+SWITCH \cite{koo-etal-2025-switch} alternates between the student and the teacher during sequence generation based on a threshold with a fixed decay rate.
+However, both methods rely on frequent switching between the student and teacher models during generation, which can lead to overfitting to the teacher and limit performance improvements.
 In contrast, AdaSwitch mitigates this issue by introducing a more stable and efficient token-level mixing strategy.